 “If you need something made, there’s not much we can’t do,” says Mike Eisenstein, manager of PATH’s state-of-the-art product development shop, which is located in our Seattle headquarters.

 When you step into the shop, you'll find it buzzing with activity.
-The lab features a broad range of equipment and capacities, as well as staff with expertise across disciplines ranging from computer-assisted design to fabrication to user testing to market dynamics.
+The space features a broad range of equipment and capacities, as well as staff with expertise across disciplines ranging from computer-assisted design to fabrication to user testing to market dynamics.

 In collaboration with numerous partners, we design, adapt, and develop technologies—not just stopgaps but lasting, user-centered solutions—that are appropriate and affordable for resource-limited settings, particularly in Africa and Asia.